vatesfr/xen-orchestra/docs/docs/xo5/backups.md

 #### Check for boot

-XO will restore the VM, either by downloading it for a delta/full backup or by cloning it for a disaster recovery or continuous replication, start it, and then wait for the guest tools to be loaded before the end of a timeout of 10 minutes (boot + guest tools).
+XO will restore the VM, either by downloading it for a delta/full backup or by cloning it for a full or incremental replication, start it, and then wait for the guest tools to be loaded before the end of a timeout of 10 minutes (boot + guest tools).

 A VM without guest tools will fail its health check.